 The panel texture is used for the background of the user interface and has the shader params applied.
 The meter texture is used to fill the visualization effects.
+The background texture is used throughout the plugin for shading.

 These settings are stored with user scope, so you don't need to change them with every instance.
 Closing a texture will reverted to the default internal texture.